 |14 April 2012||Propulsion / Power Loss|

-On April 14, 2012, the vessel experienced engine problems resulting in the cancellation of the "Inaugural Cruise" to Mediterranean from UK.
+On April 14, 2012, the vessel experienced engine problems resulting in the cancellation of the "Inaugural Cruise" to the Mediterranean from the UK.
 The ship remained docked in Valencia Spain, awaiting repairs.
 All passengers were flown back to the UK.

 The vessel was scheduled to complete the roundtrip voyage, returning back to homeport Southampton on April 18.
-The next scheduled voyage, instead in Southampton started in Marseille France, to where all embarking passengers were flown from Southampton.
+The next scheduled voyage, instead of in Southampton started in Marseille France, to where all embarking passengers were flown from Southampton.

 |March 2012||Crew / Passenger Injuries and Overboards|